HDB Rooftop Solar in Singapore: Why Your Yield Is 8-12% Below Projection

 The business model is straightforward: long-term leases with Jurong Town Corporation or HDB, fixed offtake arrangements, 25-year system design life.
 The financial model relies on yield projections from pre-installation photovoltaic simulation (PVSyst or equivalent) remaining accurate over the asset lifetime.

 They do not.
-And the divergence starts almost immediately after commissioning.
+In many portfolios, the divergence starts almost immediately after commissioning.

 The Singapore-Specific Yield Gap